 Surf Travel Guide: Surfing Tamarindo Costa Rica

-A surf trip to Costa Rica would not be complete without a journey to west coast, where surfers can find some of the most consistent waves in the entire country.
-The region is called Guanacaste and it's jam packed with beaches that bring the heat almost 365 days a year.
+A surf trip to Costa Rica would not be complete without a journey to the west coast, where surfers can find some of the most consistent waves in the entire country.
+The region is called Guanacaste, and it's jam-packed with beaches that bring the heat almost 365 days a year.

-Tamarindo is going to be perfect for beginners, intermediates, and advanced surfers because the wave really is whatever you make it.
-There will be some days that the swell will reach overhead and only the badass local Ticos will hit the water, but most days it's going to stick between 3-5 feet.
+Tamarindo will be perfect for beginners, intermediates, and advanced surfers because the wave really is whatever you make it.
+There will be some days that the swell will reach overhead, and only the badass local Ticos will hit the water, but most days, it's going to stick between 3-5 feet.

 It won't be like your barrel days on the water, but I promise days on the water in Tama are some of the best I've ever had.

-The town is bitchin’, the waves are consistent, and the spread of bikini babes is definitely the most impressive of all of Central America.
+The waves are consistent, and bikini babes' spread is definitely the most impressive of all of Central America.

 The Wave At Tamarindo